jsedoc/NYU-Projects-in-Programming-Fall-2019/README.md

 # NYU-Projects-in-Programming-Fall-2019

-Jupyter Notebooks for the Fall 2019 Semseter of Projects in Programming at NYU
+Jupyter Notebooks and general class information for the Fall 2019 Semester of Projects in Programming & Data Science at NYU